 Park Pride founded the Parks Atlanta Rescue Coalition (PARC), which became the keystone of a highly successful advocacy program critical to Park Pride’s mission.

 The first annual Parks and Greenspace Conference was held.
 It has since become the leading conference of its kind in the southeast.

 Park Pride began its grant program with support from the Cecil B. Day Foundation to provide matching grants to communities for improvements to parks.
 This initial program – now called Small Change Grants – allowed communities to gain experience in project implementation and fundraising with small-scale projects.

 Park Pride introduced the Park Visioning Program to help community groups develop a shared vision for the future of their park.

 Park Pride hired a Community Builder to develop the Friends of the Park Program.
-Over 100 “Friends” groups have been started since the program began.
 The Friends of the Park Program is the connecting point for all of Park Pride’s programs; our community driven model revolves around the success of our Friends of the Park Program.

 Park Pride successfully lobbied Atlanta City Council to allow communities to establish community gardens in City of Atlanta parks.
-Since then, the Community Garden Program has flourished, and Park Pride supports over 20 community gardens in City of Atlanta Parks.
+Since then, the Community Garden Program has flourished.

 The success of the Visioning Program created a demand from communities for funding to support the implementation of their new visions.
 The Robert W. Woodruff Foundation stepped forward to fund a new program that provides large scale matching grants, known as Legacy Grants.
 The success of the Legacy Grant Program later inspired The Home Depot Foundation to provide funding for the Community Building Grant Program, introduced in 2012.